Re-adjusting to Home

 Distinction in Global Learning!

-- Have studied abroad for the equivalent of one semester
+- Have studied abroad for at least 3 weeks

 - Strong communication skills